 The OHSU Biomedical Informatics Summer Undergraduate Research Program provides paid internship opportunities for students to work intensively with faculty on research projects for 12 weeks during the summer.
 Due to the funding agency, this program is open to U.S. Citizens and Permanent Resident’s only.
 The program's goals are to introduce students to research projects in Biomedical Informatics, facilitate interactions with Informatics faculty, and to increase awareness among undergraduates about this exciting field.
 Students will present their research projects at the end of the program in a mini symposium.

 To view previous presentations please visit oninformatics.com and type "summer intern" into the search bar.

-Application deadline is April 1, 2014.
+Application for Summer 2014 internships is now closed.
 Applicants will be notified decisions no later than May 1, 2014.

 - Review Projects and Faculty Sponsors for 2014